-With adequate upkeep, your air conditioner will offer worry-free cooling for a long time.
-But, like any other appliance in your home, it will ultimately need to be updated.
-Knowing when to replace it is key to avoid pricey repairs, higher energy bills and interrupted comfort.
+With ample upkeep, your air conditioner will deliver worry-free service for a long time.
+But, just like any other appliance in your house, it will at some point need to be updated.
+Knowing when to replace it is key to skip pricey repairs, expensive electrical bills and interruptions to your comfort.

-When it comes to being cool and your house’s energy efficiency, our Olde Towne Heating & Air pros have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Olde Towne Heating & Air specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says many air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to start preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.
+On average, the Department of Energy says many air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s wise to begin preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a new one.

-How trustworthy is your air conditioner?
-Does it cool dependably, even on the hottest days?
+How reliable is your air conditioner?
+Does it cool well, even on the hottest days?
 Or is it routinely malfunctioning?
-When your air conditioner becomes less reliable it’s time to initiate considering getting an updated one.
+When your air conditioner starts becoming less reliable it’s time to begin considering getting an updated one.

 Repair Bills

-Over your air conditioner’s lifetime, it’s anticipated for it to need several small repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s life cycle, it’s expected for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s recommended to just install a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which measures how proficiently it uses electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal mandates.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner has a SEER rating, which measures how well it uses electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal guidelines.
+However, your air conditioner becomes inefficient as it gets older.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are usually costlier but may pay for themselves over time through more energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but could pay for themselves over their life span through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you comfortable when your air conditioner is on?
-Or are you often dialing down the temperature to keep cool?
-An older air conditioner could struggle to keep your residence comfy due to lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you constantly dialing down the temperature to stay cool?
+An older air conditioner could struggle to keep your home comfy because of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners run at multiple speeds to fine-tune your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, ask us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners cool at a sound level that’s comparable to a regular conversation.
+If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a smart method to maximize your energy efficiency, with not much effort needed from you.
-And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust temperatures as necessary.
+Getting a smart thermostat is a good approach to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and change settings as necessary.

-If you have an aging air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.
+If you have an outdated air conditioner, a smart thermostat might not work with it.
+Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.

 Refrigerant Style

-If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will include the refrigerant kind.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be pricey.
-That’s since Freon is only available in reduced, recycled amounts.
+However, if it ever experiences a refrigerant leak, repairing the problem will be pricey.
+That’s because Freon is only available in decreased, recycled amounts.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up over time.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really accumulate over time.

-We know that air conditioner cost is your number one question.
-That’s why collaborating with Olde Towne Heating & Air for air conditioning installation in Mount Pleasant and surrounding areas is easy and affordable.
-Our pros will help you find the right model for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your first question.
+That’s why collaborating with Olde Towne Heating & Air for air conditioning installation in Mount Pleasant and surrounding areas is stress-free and affordable.
+Our pros will help you find the right solution for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.